NTT123/pax/README.md

 * ``pax.{Conv1D, Conv2D, Conv1DTranspose, Conv2DTranspose}``,
 * ``pax.{Dropout, Sequential, Identity, Lambda, RngSeq, EMA}``.

-We are intent to add new modules in the near future.

 ## Optimizers<a id="optimizers"></a>

 PAX has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
 The `opax` library supports many common optimizers such as `adam`, `adamw`, `sgd`, `rmsprop`.
 Visit opax's GitHub repository for more information.

-## Module transformations<a id="transformations"></a>

-A module transformation is a pure function that transforms PAX modules into new PAX modules.
-A PAX program can be seen as a series of module transformations.

-PAX provides several module transformations:

-- `pax.select_{parameters,states}`: select parameter/state leaves.
-- `pax.update_{parameters,states}`: updates module's parameters/states.
-- `pax.enable_{train,eval}_mode`: turn on/off training mode.
-- `pax.(un)freeze_parameters`: freeze/unfreeze trainable parameters.
-- `pax.apply_mp_policy`: apply a mixed-precision policy.

 ## Fine-tunning models<a id="finetune"></a>